rhp997/BTPi/README.md

 2. **/proxy-json**: Separately, Pulse Queries created in the WMS “Web UI” (More --> Pulse --> Pulse Query Entry) can be accessed using the /proxy-json GET route.
 This route bypasses the Cross-Origin Resource Sharing (CORS) policy and returns a JSON response object.

+### Examples

 Both WMS proxy routes (/proxy-xml and /proxy-json) can be accessed from a Dynamic Dashboard within BisTrack (e.g., fetch/JQuery).

+#### XML (/proxy-xml)

 The following example shows the results of a call to the InventoryBySCE (/proxy-xml) for a selected product from within a Dynamic Dashboard:

 <a href="public/images/wms-product-bt.png">
     <img src="public/images/wms-product-bt.png" alt="Dashboard example" width="30%" height="30%" border="1">